 - 5.4.1 For nominations for the election of members of the Supervisory Board, care shall be taken that the Supervisory Board, at all times, is composed of members who, as a whole, have the required knowledge, abilities and expert experience to properly complete their tasks and are sufficiently independent.
-Furthermore, the international activities of the enterprise, potential conflicts of interest and an age limit to be specified for the members of the Supervisory Board shall be taken into account. - 5.4.2 To ensure the Supervisory Board's independent advice and supervision of the Management Board, not more than two former members of the Management Board shall be members of the Supervisory Board and Supervisory Board members shall not exercise directorships or similar positions or advisory tasks for important competitors of the enterprise. - 5.4.3 Every member of the Supervisory Board must take care that he/she has sufficient time to perform his/her mandate.
-Members of the Management Board of a listed company shall not accept more than a total of five Supervisory Board mandates in non-group listed companies. - 5.4.4 The election or re-election of members of the Supervisory Board at different dates and for different periods of office enables changing requirements to be taken into account. - 5.4.5 Compensation of the members of the Supervisory Board is specified by resolution of the General Meeting or in the Articles of Association.
+The international activities of the enterprise, potential conflicts of interest and an age limit to be specified for the members of the Supervisory Board shall be taken into account. - 5.4.2 To permit the Supervisory Board's independent advice and supervision of the Management Board, the Supervisory Board shall include what it considers an adequate number of independent members.
+A Supervisory Board member is considered independent if he/she has no business or personal relations with the company or its Management Board which cause a conflict of interests.
+Not more than two former members of the Management Board shall be members of the Supervisory Board and Supervisory Board members shall not exercise directorships or similar positions or advisory tasks for important competitors of the enterprise. - 5.4.3 Elections to the Supervisory Board shall be made on an individual basis.
+An application for the judicial appointment of a Supervisory Board member shall be limited in time up to the next annual general meeting.
+Proposed candidates for the Supervisory Board chair shall be announced to the shareholders. - 5.4.4 It shall not be the rule for the former Management Board chairman or a Management Board member to become Supervisory Board chairman or the chairman of a Supervisory Board committee.
+If this is intended, special reasons shall be presented to the annual general meeting.

+- 5.4.5 Every member of the Supervisory Board must take care that he/she has sufficient time to perform his/her mandate.
+Members of the Management Board of a listed company shall not accept more than a total of five Supervisory Board mandates in non-group listed companies. - 5.4.6 The election or re-election of members of the Supervisory Board at different dates and for different periods of office enables changing requirements to be taken into account. - 5.4.7 Compensation of the members of the Supervisory Board is specified by resolution of the General Meeting or in the Articles of Association.
 It takes into account the responsibilities and scope of tasks of the members of the Supervisory Board as well as the economic situation and performance of the enterprise.
 Also to be considered here shall be the exercising of the Chair and Deputy Chair positions in the Supervisory Board as well as the chair and membership in committees.